CEOs got hefty pay raises in 2023, widening the gap with the workers they oversee

 Despite the criticism, shareholders tend to give overwhelming support to pay packages for company leaders.
 From 2019 to 2023, companies typically received just under 90% of the vote for their executive compensation plans, according to data from Equilar.

 Shareholders do, however, occasionally reject a compensation plan, although the votes are non-binding.
-In 2023, shareholders at 13 companies in the S&P 500 gave the executive pay packages less than 50% support.
+In 2023, shareholders at 13 companies in the S&P 500 gave the pay package less than 50% support.

+Sarah Anderson, who directs the Global Economy Project at the progressive Institute for Policy Studies, said Say on Pay votes are important because they “shine a spotlight on some of the most egregious cases of executive access, and it can lead to negotiations over pay and other issues that shareholders might want to raise with corporate leadership.”

 Ortutay reported from San Francisco.
 Reporters Stan Choe and Ken Sweet contributed.